 Breens Commercial Inn (c.1840) - now a restaurant

 Several parks, good playground; walking and exploring the streets and shops.
 Talk to the alpacas at the Alpaca Centre (weekends).
 Good craft and toy shops and heaps of things to see and buy in little shops.
-Curious things to see in Peppergreen antiques (including kids clothes and toys from olden days).
+Curious things to see in little shops.
 Ride in a horse-drawn cart or coach.